 Climate change atlas forecasts a future Hamilton with 2 months of sweltering 30 C days

 Summer, in the not too distant future, will last almost four months.
-There will be 59 days —two months worth— of days above 30 C.
+There will be 59 days —two months worth — above 30 C.

 This is a stark portrait of Hamilton's future under climate change, and it's spelled out in a new report called the Climate Atlas of Canada that looked at just how hot Canadian cities might become over the next 60 years.